-Dissenters he would obtain a Corporation more favourable to his ideas on Catholic emancipation, despite the fact that Newbury did not then elect an MP.
+Joseph Pearse, Church Simmons, George Compton, and Richard Cooper.
+22 new Councillors were appointed in their place, all Dissenters.1 James II hoped (incorrectly) that by replacing Anglicans with Dissenters he would obtain a Corporation more favourable to his ideas on Catholic emancipation, despite the fact that Newbury did not then elect an MP.

-Nathaniel Collins, succeeding John Cooke.1 He was a haberdasher and dyer.
+Nathaniel Collins, succeeding John Cooke.2 He was a haberdasher and dyer.
 On 17th October 1688 James II (under pressure from the threatened invasion by William of Orange) revoked the revised Borough Charter and other town charters which he had imposed.
 The 25 Councillors expelled in 1687 were readmitted and the 22 appointed in their place were expelled.
-The Borough immediately resumed the Elizabethan Charter2 and elected John Burchell as Mayor.3 In February 1689 John Burchell duly proclaimed William III and Mary II King and Queen.
+The Borough immediately resumed the Elizabethan Charter3 and elected John Burchell as Mayor.4 In February 1689 John Burchell duly proclaimed William III and Mary II King and Queen.
 See also 1697.